 With the help of institutional contributions it was possible to maintain a small, but well focused, effort over the past two years to explore technologies for silicon detectors suitable for PHENIX.
 The results of these investigations are the basis of the present proposal.
 The outcome and corresponding technology choices, which are the ALICE silicon pixel hybrid detectors and a BNL silicon strip sensor with SVX4 readout, have been discussed in section 4.
-More recently the R&D effort has shifted towards adapting the technologies to the PHENIX requirements.
-In part this is possible due to the support PHENIX received following a request to BNL management for generic R&D funds.
-Here two key issues remain open and need to be address.
-The first one concerns the readout speed of the pixel ladder and the second one the readout scheme for the strip detectors.
+More recently the R&D effort has shifted towards adapting the technologies to the PHENIX requirements and developing prototypes of detector elements, readout electronics as well as mechanical support.
+This effort, which will continue through FY05, is supported by generic R&D funds provided to PHENIX through BNL and institutional contributions.
+All R&D issues have already been addressed in chapter 4.
+Here we summarize the main issues.

-The readout speed of the ALICE1 pixel chip is limited to 10 MHz, which means that it takes $25.6~\mu s$ to read one chip.
-A sequential readout of all chips on a ladder, like it is done in ALICE, is out of question since it does not meet the PHENIX design specification to read each detector in 40 $\mu s$ .
+The readout speed of the ALICE1 pixel chip is limited to 10 MHz, which means that it takes 25.6 μ s to read one chip.
+A sequential readout of all chips on a ladder, like it is done in ALICE, is out of question since it does not meet the PHENIX design specification to read each detector in 40 μ s.
 Several options to overcome this limitation are under study.
-They all involve parallel readout on the ladders, which requires us to replace the existing ALICE digital pilot chip.
-We have focused on two options
+They all involve parallel readout on the ladders, which require developing a new readout bus and a new pilot module.
+For the pilot module we have focused on modifying the ALICE pilot, a custom ASIC developed at CERN.
+The modifications of the ASIC are implemented at CERN together with the designers of the original pilot chip.
+A first design is in production and will be tested in Fall 2004.
+Options for the necessary modifications of the readout bus are currently being discussed with vendors in Japan.